Looking for a “low cost” or even FREE cremation service?

 Although most funeral homes will not mention this, getting a cremation for free is possible.
 Donating a body to science for research is one way of getting a cremation for no cost.
 Several national anatomical donation companies typically use the term “no-cost” cremation.

-The body is used for research by the medical profession, and the body is then cremated, and the ashes are returned to the family, with no costs incurred.
+The body is used for research by the medical profession.
+It is then cremated, and the ashes are returned to the family at no cost.

 Acceptance of a whole-body donation can depend upon the logistics of the place of death and transfer to a suitable institution and the donor’s health history.

-Therefore, you should have an alternative option prepared in the event a donation is not accepted.
+Therefore, an alternative option should be prepared if a donation is not accepted.

 Is there any state financial assistance for cremation expenses?